gitter-badger/cecil/README.md

 Cecil minimizes cost waste from unused EC2 instances on AWS by imposing a **leasing mechanism** on all instances started under it's watch.
 It's geared towards **development and quality assurance** usage of AWS, which typically requires emphemeral fleets of EC2 instances that mirror production deployments.

 It was developed at [Couchbase](http://www.couchbase.com) to facilitate large scale performance testing of large scale distributed database deployments.

-See the [backstory](docs/backstory.md) for more details about the design rationale behind Cecil.
+See the [backstory](docs/backstory.md) for more details.

 # How it works